ifrzky/pangoline-engine/README.md

 ## License

 This software is distributed under the GNU General Public License (GPL).
-See the [LICENSE](path/to/LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ## About

-Pangoline Engine is developed by [Your Name].
-For more information, visit [link-to-your-website] or contact [your-email@example.com].
+Pangoline Engine is developed by Kelompok 2..

 ## Acknowledgments